 We tend to think of outer space as a void, but it's filled with lots of little pieces of space junk.
 One example: tiny fragments of rocky debris left behind by Halley's comet.
 This happens when the comet is exposed to solar heat as it swings near Earth every 76 years or so.
 Earth's own orbit, in turn, passes through clouds of those fragments on two occasions each year, which result in meteor showers that delight backyard astronomers.

 The first Halley-related event, the Eta Aquariid meteor shower, happens in May.
 Now, in the fall, it's time for the second — the Orionid meteor shower.
 The event gets its name from the constellation Orion, which is in the part of the nighttime sky from which the meteors also appear to originate (even though in reality, they're much closer to Earth).
 Orionid meteors appear between Oct.
 2 and Nov.
-7.
+7 every year.

-The peak time for the Orionids this year probably will be in the early hours of Thursday, Oct.
-21 (late night on Wednesday, Oct.
+The peak time for the Orionids this year probably will be in the early hours of Friday, Oct.
+21 (late night on Thursday, Oct.
 20), before dawn.
-This is when astronomers predict the peak number of meteors will be visible in the sky, although this shower isn't as bright as other meteor showers, because of the full moon, and won't produce as spectacular a display, according to EarthSky.
-But it's one of the more beautiful ones.
-That's because the shower is surrounded by some of the sky's brightest objects — not just Orion, but the constellations of Taurus and Gemini, too.
+This is when astronomers predict the peak number of meteors will be visible in the sky, and since the moon will just be a crescent, you'll spot more meteors, according to EarthSky.
+The Orionids are one of the most beautiful meteor showers.
+That's because they are surrounded by some of the sky's brightest objects — not just Orion, but the constellations of Taurus and Gemini, too.